|Copyright © 2005– by|

 problem (chess problem) - a composed position, or a position taken from an actual game, with some directions and/or hints for the solver (see puzzle.)

-promotion - when a pawn reaches its 8th rank it may be promoted to any piece of its same color except the king.
+promotion - when a pawn reaches its 8th rank it must be promoted, to any piece of its same color except the king.
 The pgn notation symbol for "promotes to" used to be "=" or "/", followed by the symbol for the piece, as in 37.g8=Q or 37. g8/Q. Today the move is simply 37. g8Q (see also "under-promotion".)

 protected passed pawn - A passed pawn still chained to another pawn of its own kind is called a protected passed pawn, and is frequently a winning endgame advantage.
 Because it is passed and therefore cannot be attacked by a pawn, the defender must sacrifice a piece to capture it (and probably its defender pawn as well.)
 At the least, the defender's piece is tied-down to preventing the passed pawn's advance.